rvagg/archived-node-level-session/README.md

 Backed by [Generic Session](https://github.com/rvagg/node-generic-session), the flexible session manager, Level Session gives you simple and speedy entry-level session management that allows you to scale when ready by switching the storage back-end of Generic Session to a more appropriate solution such as Redis.

-A LevelDB store can only be accessed by one process at a time so Level Session is not ideal for multi-process deployments.
+A LevelDB store can only be accessed by one process at a time so Level Session is not ideal for multi-process deployments unless you're passing in a [multilevel](https://github.com/juliangruber/multilevel) instance as your `'db'`.

-Level Session uses [LevelUP](https://github.com/rvagg/node-levelup) for LevelDB access in Node.js.
+Level Session uses [LevelUP](https://github.com/rvagg/node-levelup) for LevelDB access in Node.js, you must either install **levelup** or **level** from npm for Level Session to work; it is not loaded as a dependency.

 ## Example